OctopusDeploy/blog/blog/2021-08/deploying-to-google-app-engine/index.md

  - DevOps
 ---

-Google App Engine (GAE) is one of the original Platform as a Service (PasS) offerings provided by the Google Cloud Platform (GCP).
+Google App Engine (GAE) is one of the original Platform as a Service (PaaS) offerings provided by the Google Cloud Platform (GCP).

 GAE hosts web applications written in a variety of different languages.
 It also provides network routing, job scheduling, persistent data storage, and task queues.